healthy Indian festival foodhealthy Indian festival food

 jackfruit curry

-10. Dahi Vada (Monsoon): These lentil dumplings in yogurt sauce, enjoyed during Janmashtami, are a refreshing delight in the monsoon’s humidity.
-Dahi vada is a good source of protein and probiotics from the yogurt.
+10. Dahi Vada: These lentil dumplings served with yogurt and tamarind sweat sauce, enjoyed during Janmashtami event.
+It is a refreshing delight enjoyed during the summer as well as in monsoon’s humidity.
+Dahi vada is a good source of protein and probiotics which it receives from its yogurt and tamarind chutney.
 The lentils in the vadas also provide fiber and essential nutrients.
-Yogurt replenishes gut bacteria depleted by the rains, while lentils provide protein and fiber, keeping you energized and preventing monsoon sluggishness.
+Yogurt helps in betterment of gut bacteria and its lentils provide protein and fiber and keeps you energized with preventing monsoon illness.

 dahi vada